 Remember, if you do not know someone, do not automatically promote them to a rank that can abuse the guild.
 For example, just because someone seems nice, it doesn’t mean that they won't steal things from your guild bank.
-Put them on trial by keeping them on the lowest rank, until they prove that they are genuine people.
+Put them on trial by keeping them on the lowest rank until they prove that they are genuine people.

-5. Work Towards Guild Perks
+5. Work Toward Guild Perks

 Guild perks are more or less “rewards” that a guild receives.
-Some perks include a bonus to your mounted speed, a Hearthstone cool down, Mobile access to your guild bank and more.
+Some perks include a bonus to your mounted speed, a Hearthstone cool down, Mobile access to your guild bank, and more.